Drawing lifeline

 The learning objective of this lesson is threefold.

-Program (4 lessons)
+Program (2 lessons)

-The program of this lesson covers a total of 4 lessons.
+The program of this lesson covers a total of 2 lessons.

-• The second hour is spent making connections and writing a personal explanation.
+• The first hour focuses on drawing your own life line and attention is paid to making connections and writing a personal explanation.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}